 From Pulp Fiction, one of the guys at the apartment where Jules and Vincent go to retrieve Marsellus Wallace's briefcase ambushes them and shoots at the duo at very close range... and misses every shot.
 All three pause to stare in surprise.

-The entire US military does this in the American movie version of Godzilla.
-First they miss the skyscraper sized dinosaur with rockets and heat seeking missiles from close range and destroy more of the city than the lizard does.
+The entire US military does this in Godzilla (1998).
+First, they miss the skyscraper-sized dinosaur with rockets and heat-seeking missiles from close range and destroy more of the city than the lizard does.
 Somehow, the monster was able to hide in a city of eight million.